MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 ## 5. How can I help?

 Since we are an open-source community and depend on outside help, you can always check out [our GitHub repositories](https://github.com/MorpheApp) and contribute to Morphe by creating an issue or pull request.
 You can also help with translations on [Crowdin](https://translate.morphe.software).

-Additionaly, [financial donations](https://morphe.software/donate) are always welcome.
+Additionally, [financial donations](https://morphe.software/donate) are always welcome.

 ## 7 Can I patch the latest YouTube (Can I patch newer than the recommended version)?